 Section 6.07 Designating a Beneficiary.

-(a) The Participant may designate a Beneficiary only by completing the online designation or other process required by the Administrator for a Beneficiary designation during his life.
-The Participant's proper completion of the process to designate a Beneficiary in accordance with the Administrator’s requirements shall cancel all prior Beneficiary designations.
+(a) The Participant may designate a Beneficiary only by filing a completed Applicable Form with the Administrator during his life.
+The Participant's proper filing of a Beneficiary designation shall cancel all prior Beneficiary designations.
 If the Participant does not designate a Beneficiary, or if all properly designated Beneficiaries die before the Participant, then the Participant’s Beneficiary shall be his Spouse, if living at the time of the Participant’s death, or if his Spouse is not then living, the individual(s), if any, named as the Participant’s beneficiary under his Employer-provided group life insurance program, who are living at the time of the Participant’s death or, if no such beneficiaries are then living, the Participant’s estate.

 ADMINISTRATION OF PLAN

 Section 7.01 Powers and Responsibilities of the Administrator.

 (a) The Administrator shall have full responsibility and discretionary authority to control and manage the operation and administration of the Plan.
 The Administrator is authorized to accept service of legal process on behalf of the Plan.
 To the fullest extent permitted by applicable law, any action taken by the Administrator pursuant to a reasonable interpretation of the Plan shall be binding and conclusive on all persons claiming benefits under the Plan, except to the extent that a court of competent jurisdiction determines that such action was arbitrary or capricious.